marianzburlea/graphql-and-react/notes.md

 I've created my first schema file that's needed for GraphQL to understand the relations between pieced of data in the database.

 The `GraphQLObjectType` always requires two properties: name as a striung and fields as an object.
 I declared the fileds as **GraphQLString** and **GraphSQLInt**.

+## Root queries

+The root query allows GraphQL to look into our data using the `resolve` function.